larscupec/cli-chat-app/README.md

 ### Console Modes

 While using the cli-chat-app you will be interacting with it through a console at the bottom of the screen.
 The Console is used to execute commands and send chat messages.
 Currently there are two modes, Command Mode and Chat Mode.
-You can switch between these two modes with ease by pressing `Ctrl+A`, which activates the Command Mode, or `Ctrl+Y`, which activates the Chat Mode.
+You can switch between these two modes with ease by pressing `Ctrl+E`, which activates the Command Mode, or `Ctrl+Y`, which activates the Chat Mode.

 While In Chat Mode everything you type will be processed as a chat message and sent to the server.
 When in Command Mode you can execute commands.
 The **command list** is given below: